lukik45/lukik45/README.md

   - **Description**: Implemented a real-time sentiment analysis tool to gauge public opinion on current events by analyzing tweets using Apache Spark and natural language processing techniques.
   - **Tools**: Python, Apache Spark, NLTK -->

-These projects represent just a fraction of my hands-on experiences during my studies.
-They reflect my ability to apply complex concepts in practical scenarios and deliver tangible results.
-For more details on these projects or to see my full portfolio, please visit [my GitHub projects page](Your GitHub Link).